Middlesex Guildhall

-The Middlesex Guildhall is the home of the Supreme Court of the United Kingdom and of the Judicial Committee of the Privy Council.
-It stands on the south-west corner of Parliament Square in London.
-It is a Grade II* listed building.
+The Middlesex Guildhall is a historic court building in Westminster which now houses the Supreme Court of the United Kingdom and the Judicial Committee of the Privy Council.
+The building stands on the south-western corner of Parliament Square, near the Palace of Westminster.
+In 1970, the building was listed Grade II*.

+Constructed in the early 20th century, the building was designed by Scottish architect J. S. Gibson and sculpted by British artist Henry Fehr.
+The guildhall is described by Historic England as Neo-Gothic with Flemish-Burgundian references.

-Constructed beginning in 1906 in what has been called "art nouveau gothic" style, initially the Guildhall served as an administrative and court centre for Middlesex County Council.
-That was abolished in 1965, and it later served as a Crown Court building until the establishment of the Supreme Court in the early 21st century.
+Initially serving as an administrative centre for Middlesex County Council and as a court of quarter session, it has undergone several iterations.
+The building later served as a Crown Court centre, until the establishment of the Supreme Court in the early 21st century.